fabio-rodriguez/linear-and-logistic-regression/README.md

 2. 'logistic regression for sex prediction.R' : Predicting sex (male or female) based on the height of people

 3. 'comparing linear and logistic regression.R' : Compare linear and logistic regression techniques using MNIST data set

+10. 'qda numbers predictor.R' : Using qda technique to make a numbers predictor using the minist data set.